 Educate all employees and all levels of management or leadership on the benefits of movement and how it can positively impact personal production and performance as well as organizational outcomes.
 Stress that moving during the work day should become a regular activity and must be welcomed and allowed.
 Emphasize that it is the task of all employees to make a culture of movement the norm as opposed to the exception.

 The benefits of moving around in the workplace extend far beyond healthier employees and increased production.
 Employees perceive themselves as valuable to the organization and morale is increased.
 Employee engagement improves on the job, and they invest more in their work as opposed to just doing a job.
 They are happier, empowered, and more productive at work and take more of an active role in business outcomes as well as their health.

 Of course, employees will also enjoy individual benefits such as increased blood flow, as well as improved problem solving, better alertness, and enhanced creativity.
 A workplace that incorporates movement into its culture is a healthier, happier place to work with more robust, and more satisfied employees.
 You can’t afford to not implement this simple, effective strategy into your own organizational culture.

-The information herein on "Incorporate Movement Into Your Workplace" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Incorporate Movement Into Your Workplace" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.